 3. Federal Pandemic Unemployment Compensation (FPUC)

 FPUC covers individuals currently receiving regular UI or PUA, and individuals eligible under PEUC (see above).
-In addition to regular UI or PUA benefits, eligible individuals will receive an additional $600 per week; however, this additional benefit currently expires on July 25, 2020.
+In addition to regular UI or PUA benefits, eligible individuals will receive an additional $600 per week; however, this additional benefit expired on July 25, 2020.

 With Mayor Bowser adjusting the District of Columbia’s operating status in response to coronavirus (COVID-19), District residents may file for unemployment compensation at dcnetworks.org.